Register for the 2025 OOS Annual Meeting at Aullwood Audubon

 Warblers & Wildflowers at Shawnee State Park

-Please note that registration deadline was April 19 at 5:00 PM and registration fees will be non-refundable after March 31 (extenuating circumstances may be considered.)
+Please note that the registration deadline is April 18 at 5:00 PM and registration fees will be non-refundable after March 31 (extenuating circumstances may be considered.)

-Friday night will begin with registration in the lodge lobby beginning at 3 pm.
+Friday night will begin with registration in the lodge lobby beginning at 3:00 pm.
 A happy hour cash bar with a presentation by Shawnee State Park Naturalist Jenny Richards highlighting the wonderful biodiversity of the State Park and Forest.
-After a delicious buffet dinner, Avian Ecologist Dr. Kelly Williams will present on Leveraging movement ecology research to conserve birds across the landscape.
-Afterward, there will be an evening outing to listen for Chuck-will’s widows.
+After a delicious buffet dinner, enjoy nature-inspired music with singer-songwriter Megan Bee and then off to listen for Chuck-will’s-widows or visit the cabins for Mothing.

 Sunday morning birders will be on their own with the possible option to bird with guides remaining for the morning.
 We will share a map of Shawnee Forest for you to explore on your own.